 Bachelor of Business Administration in Human Resources Management

-The Bachelor of Business Administration in Human Resources develops professionals with the knowledge, skills, abilities, and competencies required to perform functions of technical, administrative, managerial and research in public and private organizations at the local and international scenarios.
+The Bachelor of Business Administration in Human Resources develops professionals with the knowledge, skills, abilities and competencies required to perform technical, administrative, managerial and research functions in public and private organizations at the local and international scenarios.
 Emphasis in the development of competencies, aligned to the changing environments of the management of human resources, in training the students as analysts or specialists in the essential functions of management and administration of human resources in the organizations.

 - Human Resource Manager

 - Compensation and Benefits Manager